ishaan-2539/credential-verifier-web3/README.md

 The deployment script will print the newly deployed **Contract Address**.

-Copy this address into your `.env` file:
+Copy the printed address into your `.env` file:

 ```env
 CONTRACT_ADDRESS=0xYOUR_DEPLOYED_CONTRACT_ADDRESS